 This course is designed for anyone in parish ministry who would like to see creation care embedded in the life of their church.
 You are welcome to attend if you are a member of the congregation or if you have particular role for example Parish Environment Officer, PCC member, Clergy, Reader, Churchwarden or Treasurer.

 Participants will be required to join the Diocesan Learning Platform (Moodle) to access course materials and the class discussion forum.
-There will be some preparatory work set in advance of each session, with options for the length of tasks required.
+Please note, the course involves 2-3 hours preparation/follow up tasks each week, so please consider this prior to signing up.

 Click here for more information.
-The next course will run in autumn.
 Please email charlie.scott [at] leeds.anglican.org to register your interest.

 What on earth are we doing?